syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Popup-Annotation.md

 }

 {% endhighlight %}
 {% endtabs %}

-N>For illustration purposes, we have only provided the example for modifying the name of the popup annotation in the PopupAnnotationAdded event.
+N> For illustration purposes, we have only provided the example for modifying the name of the popup annotation in the `PopupAnnotationAdded` event.
 But this can be done in all other events as well.
-N>You can also explore our [Xamarin.Forms PDF Viewer example](https://github.com/syncfusion/xamarin-demos/tree/master/Forms/PdfViewer) to knows the functionalities of each feature.